icco/CSC300/notes/notes.md

  * We have the least authority to decide if our projects have value (good/bad/etc)
  * if you are inventing something new (nuclear power), you can't declare the mean time to failure as 100 years.
- * Trans-science: making disicions on value judgments and on things that can't be tested realisticly.
+ * Trans-science: making decisions on value judgments and on things that can't be tested realistically.
  * Scientists can't really be argued with in court
  * lookup contingent fees for lawyers
  * how does bringing software into things make it different (good thought for paper)
-   * you're writting instructions for a machine
+   * you're writing instructions for a machine
    * static instructions for a dynamic machine

+## 1.19.11

+ * Why just have a CSC ethics course?
+ * Has the world changed enough that old ethics don't apply?
+   * How do you define steal now?
+ * What new things do computing bring to society / ethics?
+   * rights?
+   * Statue to Queen Ann and copyrights
+      * ideas should be free
+   * treat abstractions as "real" and concrete
+   * Apple vs. Franklin
+   * pseudo-random behavior
+   * power and pervasiveness
+ * TCAT System - Fly by wire